 Between working with Teresa Hanley on I Don't Eat Things With Eyes! and being married to a children's librarian, I couldn't fight off the inspiration to try my own hand at a children's book.
-Should be released late 2019.
-Hope you like it!
+Pick yours up today!

 Little turtles are good for lots of things.
 Could protecting the last peach in all the land be one of them?
 Take your child on a journey across the yard with the adorable Paisley leading the charge.
 Along the way, a delightful cast of mischievous animals will test Paisley’s patience, self-confidence and—perhaps most important of all—ability to persevere over adversity.